wnosiadek/green-coffee/DOCS.md

     Script for classifying green coffee origin based on its price and weight

-    Transforms the data using 'origins.py', visualizes the data, creates a k-Nearest Neighbors Classifier and fits it on the training set, tests the model on the testing set
+    Transforms the data using 'origins.py', visualizes the data, creates a Decision Tree Classifier and fits it on the training set, visualizes the tree, tests the model on the testing set

     Requires installation of 'pandas', 'matplotlib', 'scikit-learn'